 Pre-travel vaccines and medications

 You may be at risk for preventable diseases while travelling in this destination.
 Talk to a travel health professional about which medications or vaccines may be right for you, based on your destination and itinerary.

 Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.

 Travellers get vaccinated either because it is required to enter a country or because it is recommended for their protection.

 * It is important to note that country entry requirements may not reflect your risk of yellow fever at your destination.
 It is recommended that you contact the nearest diplomatic or consular office of the destination(s) you will be visiting to verify any additional entry requirements.

 - There is a risk of malaria throughout the year in the whole country.

-- Malaria is a serious and occasionally fatal disease that is spread by mosquitoes.
+- Malaria is a serious and occasionally fatal disease that is spread by the bite of an infected mosquito.
 There is no vaccine against malaria.

 - Protect yourself from mosquito bites.
-This includes covering up, using insect repellent and staying in well-screened air-conditioned accommodations.
-You may also consider sleeping under an insecticide-treated bednet or pre-treating travel gear with insecticides.
+This includes covering up, using insect repellent and staying in enclosed air-conditioned accommodations.
+You may also consider pre-treating clothing and travel gear with insecticides and sleeping under an insecticide-treated bednet.

 - See a health care provider or visit a travel health clinic, preferably six weeks before you travel to discuss the benefits of taking antimalarial medication and to determine which one to take.